 Lloyd’s father was a banjo and fiddle player who played in an old-time, traditional mountain style.
 Three of his older brothers played, recorded, and performed as the Church Brothers and Blue Ridge Ramblers, a popular bluegrass band in Wilkes County and the surrounding region in the 1940s and ’50s.
 At home, his sister played the family’s upright piano.

 When Lloyd was in high school, an accident left him with a broken jaw.
 While he was recuperating at home, he taught himself to play the piano.
-"I played totally by ear," he says.
-Though his brothers were busy playing bluegrass, Lloyd was interested in country music.
-He says, "I've got a left hand kind of like Jerry Lee Lewis and a right hand kind of like Floyd Cramer."
+“I played totally by ear,” he said.
+Though his brothers were busy playing bluegrass, Lloyd was interested in country music.”I’ve got a left hand kind of like Jerry Lee Lewis and a right hand kind of like Floyd Cramer,” he said.
 Shortly after high school, he entered military service.
-He continued to play, but became more heavily involved when he got out of the military in 1963.
-"I got into a band and have been at it ever since," he says.
+He continued to play, but became more heavily involved when he got out of the military in 1963, staying involved in music for the remainder of his life.

-In addition to playing piano, Lloyd is also adept on the guitar.
-He has a unique style that mimics finger-picking, but instead of using a thumb pick, he uses a flat pick on the bass strings and picks melodies with his middle, ring, and pinky fingers.
-"I kindly learned that on my own," he says.
+In addition to playing piano, Lloyd was also adept on the guitar.
+He had a unique style that mimicked finger-picking, using a flat pick on the bass strings and picking melodies with his middle, ring, and pinky fingers.
+“I kindly learned that on my own,” he said.